The Ultimate Guide for Evaluating Candidates in a Job Interview

 Look at the positions the candidate has held prior to this one.
 Did they employ similar skill sets?
 Do they serve as a strong foundation for the candidate to build upon?
 What were they able to achieve in these roles?

-Examine their background from a holistic view, not just the most recent one to two jobs, to understand how their total experience might serve them in this new position.
+Examine their background holistically, not just the most recent one or two jobs, to understand how their total experience might serve them in this new position.

 Education and training

 For some jobs, like positions in finance or healthcare, specialized training may be a minimum requirement to complete the duties of the job.
-Other positions may be more flexible with the type and level of education that’s acceptable.
+Other positions may be more flexible with the acceptable type and level of education.

 Look at their education basics, like degree completion and major, as well as details like specific coursework and additional technical credentials.